yuanqing-wang/scotch/README.md

 All notes of this class will be published in on this website under [Creative Commons CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
 Should you wish to improve the course materials, please follow instructions [here](pages/contribute.md) to submit _issues_ or _pull requests_ to this GitHub repo.
 This is a **ZERO Textbook Cost** course.
-Links to all mateirals will be accesible on this GitHub repo and website.
+Links to all materials will be accesible on this GitHub repo and website.

 ## Authors
 - Yuanqing Wang(wangyq@wangyq.net)